 We went to Pit 2 and 3 and saw 4 horses with 8-10 soldiers behind.
 We then walked through a museum where we saw the kneeling archer which was the only soldier that was initially found in 1 piece.
 All the other soldiers were smashed and the pieces left where they fell.
 We then walked back to the Tea Room and shared experiences to date.
 We then drove back to the hotel for dinner.

 In the morning we went back to the monastery for morning meditation with the monks.
 We went back to the meditation room and the Abbott took us through a 20-minute meditation.
 He placed us all in specific spots and I ended up under a Sutra hanging from the ceiling.
-I experienced an amazing meditation where it felt like my hands and fingers were being pushed together and I could feel the energy flowing through and around my body.
+This was my second profound experience which was an amazing meditation where it felt like my hands and fingers were being pushed together and I could feel the energy flowing through and around my body in a circular motion.
 The Abbott was quite taken with how tall Kathryn and I were and he was very playful.
 He took a hard hat from a workman, gave it to me, and asked me to direct the workmen.

 Then we traveled to a monastery built on the side of a cliff.
 It was built using narrow wooden poles hammered into holes, that were chiseled into the rock.
 We walked up and through the Monastery, which was quite an experience, walking on a 2-3 foot piece of wood, literally on the side of a cliff.